Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 As always, though, Vemik wanted to stop and take in the sight of the concourse.
 Julian could *see* him wanting to climb up and get a closer look at the schedule boards.

 Hoeff stopped him by grabbing his tail.
-“Sorry buddy, it’s time for us to go.
-The array fires in a few minutes.”
+"Sorry buddy, it’s time for us to go.
+The array fires in a few minutes."

 That was a weird gesture with Ten’Gewek.
 With loved ones and close friends it was perfectly friendly, and usually presaged a tussle or some other form of monkeyplay.
 With respected elders, it was a form of gentle correction.
 In Hoeff’s case with Vemik, it could very well mean both.
 Right then it seemed to mean the latter, since Vemik flicked his ears and nodded agreeably.

-“...Okay.”
+"...Okay."

 They had some kind of VIP fast track pass to skip past the people waiting in line, most of whom weren’t going to Folctha anyway.
 The last step before boarding the jump platform was a biofilter field - Julian didn’t think he’d *ever* quite get used to the way they left his teeth feeling unnaturally squeaky-clean - then a minute or two of standing around awkwardly in the middle of the platform as the attendants cleared it out and made sure everything was safe, then…